 Before building a product, you need to know if people actually need anything in the first place.
-If they do, then you have to think of something that’s appealing enough to change their current habits and draw them toward the solution you’re proposing.
+If they do, then it’s something you can use to guide your feature prioritization canvas, but you also have to think of something that’s appealing enough to change their current habits and draw them toward the solution you’re proposing.
 My suggestion?
 Ask your sales and marketing teams to take a close look at your buying journey and find ways to convey value that speak to your target segments.

 LinkedIn’s value-based communication does this really well.
 Technically, LinkedIn is a platform that helps users connect with their professional network, post jobs, and showcase their resumes.
 But no one does this just for the sake of doing it.
 They do it to get hired, find talent, or manage their reputation.
 That’s exactly what this survey emphasizes:

 Another way to convey value is to build a story around your product.
 Zego is a clever example of this.
 Their story is essentially that the gig economy is great, but that it has a problem.
 If you drive for a company like Uber, you have to work full-time just to be able to afford insurance.
 So Zego proposes insurance for shorter periods, which allows students or stay-at-home parents to work part-time.
 In other words, Zego reframes selling insurance as helping people work, which is much more appealing to their customers.